Hey, foodie parents. Skip the dollar menu this weekend. These local restaurants feature real chefs, great food and play spaces for kids.

 Come for the beer and stay for the food at this family-friendly hipster hangout in North Park.
 The play space is enclosed with a mini picket fence, and is often packed with new friends.
 Kids can lounge on beanbags while they sample an assortment of books, toys and movies.
 The weekend brunch menu offers a creative selection of benedicts, including the must-try Southern Belle, featuring perfectly poached eggs, a thick slice of bacon-scallion cornbread and a cheesy IPA sauce.
 Yum!
-And now there’s a brand new location in Carmel Valley!

 The Rabbit Hole

 Check out the back patio at this high-energy sports bar in Normal Heights.
 You’ll find an inviting patch of turf and family friendly games to intrigue your little ones.
 Challenge the kids to cornhole, or watch as they compete in a life-sized game of connect four.
 The whole team will be glad you came, especially if someone orders the otherworldly pork belly tacos.

 2965 Historic Decatur Rd., Point Loma